Tools / Research Production

 In collaboration with clinicians from several rehabilitation centres in Quebec and knowledge transfer experts (the CLIPP), and with the financial support of the Traumatology research consortium of the FRQS, a team of researchers has developed an assessment and intervention manual for insomnia and fatigue after TBI.
 Based on cognitive-behavioural principles, the content of the manual integrates evidence-based practice collected from TBI and other clinical populations, and the expertise of clinicians working with these populations.

-- For more information and access to the electronic version of the manual and associated documents (French version only, English version coming soon)
+- For more information and access to the electronic version of the manual and associated documents (French version only, English version to be published by Elsevier in 2019)

 SLEEP IN ACUTE CARE DURING RECOVERY FROM TRAUMATIC BRAIN INJURY